Blanche Lemco van Ginkel: Writer

 Lemco van Ginkel regularly contributed articles to publications like "The Canadian Architect", "Canadian Art", "Architectural Design", and "Architecture Canada", as well as "Journal of the American Institute of Planners" and "Community Planning Review".
 She wrote about women working in the field, architectural education and modern city planning.

+Activism

+In her retirement, Lemco van Ginkel along with other former University of Toronto faculty Ursula Franklin, Phyllis Grosskurth, Cicely Watson, and their legal representative Mary Eberts filed a class action lawsuit against the University of Toronto claiming it had been unjustly enriched by paying women faculty less than comparably qualified men.
+In 2002, the lawsuit was settled when the university acknowledged that many of its female professors had suffered from gender barriers and pay discrimination during their careers.
+As a result, about 60 retired women faculty received a pay equity settlement intended to retroactively compensate them for the lower salaries and pensions they had received during their careers.

 Personal life

 Lemco van Ginkel married Sandy van Ginkel in 1956 and had two children.
 He died in 2009.
 Lemco van Ginkel died in Toronto on 20 October 2022, at age 98.

 Awards and distinctions

 Following is a list of awards and distinctions received by Blanche Lemko van Ginkel.